build-on-aws/content/tutorials/deploy-serverless-spark-jobs-to-aws-using-github-actions/index.md

 date: 2023-03-10
 ---

 Apache Spark is one of the most popular frameworks for data processing both on-premises and in the cloud.
-However, data teams don’t have a lot of resources when it comes to modern Spark development practices.
+Despite its popularity, modern DevOps practices for Apache Spark are not well-documented or readily available to data teams.
 GitHub Actions have become a popular way of maintaining continuous integration and deployment as part of code repositories - by combining development workflows with source code, developers get immediate feedback on their changes and can interate faster.
 In this post, we show how to deploy an end-to-end Spark ETL pipeline to Amazon EMR Serverless with GitHub Actions to measure weather trends for a provided location.

 ## What you will learn